VirtuosoResearch/Matrix-completion-from-ultrasparse-samples/README.md

 ### Overview

-We provide the implementation for Matrix Completion from Ultra-Sparse Samples using H\'ajek estimator.
+We provide the implementation for Matrix Completion from Ultra-Sparse Samples using Hájek estimator.

-The algorithm first obtains an unbiased estimate of the second moment matrix using H\'ajek estimator.
-It then runs gradient descent to impute the missing entries of $T$ based on $X_t X_t^{\top}$.
+The algorithm first obtains an unbiased estimate of the second-moment matrix using Hájek estimator.
+It then runs gradient descent to impute the missing entries of the second-moment matrix based on low-rank iterates.
 Furthermore, the estimated second-moment matrix can be utilized to reconstruct user-level missing data by solving a least-squares regression problem.

 ### Datasets